kwilliams1987/chocolatey-packages/README.md

 My custom build Chocolatey Packages.

 # Automatic Updates
-A Github Action is executed every day at 06:00 UTC to check for updates to all packages except PHP Manager for IIS.
+A Github Action is executed every six hours, starting at 06:00 UTC to check for updates to all packages except PHP Manager for IIS.

 ## Ajour / Ajour OpenGL
 Unified World of Warcraft addon manager.